adobe/commerce-events/examples/events/custom-event-override.md

 ## event overrides

 For any event with a set `customContext`, the collector overrides joins fields set in the relevant contexts with fields in `customContext`.
-The use case for overrides is when a developer wants to reuse and extend contexts set by other parts of the page in already supporte events.
+The use case for overrides is when a developer wants to reuse and extend contexts set by other parts of the page in already supported events.

 Event overrides are only applicable when forwarding to AEP.
 They are not applied to Adobe Commerce and Sensei analytics events.
 Additional info in [README](../../packages/storefront-events-collector/README.md)

+> [!NOTE]
+> When augmenting `productListItems` with custom attributes in AEP event payloads, match products using SKU.
+This requirement does not apply to `product-page-view` events.

 ### 🔧 Usage